What is the process for adopting a kitten?

 Your house will require expensive renovations.
 Most people realize that male cats who aren’t neutered spray.
 They require their own separate space with a nice ventilation system that can be cleaned floor to ceiling because man, it stinks.
 I’m very lucky that one of our boys doesn’t spray at all.
 Most do a lot!

 Most people don’t realize that female cats in heat also spray!
 Even more so than males!
 Especially if you have more than 1 cat, they will pee everywhere like it's a competition.
 Cats are in heat for a week as often as every few weeks.
 So you’ll also need a nice, large, easily sanitized & fun place to house your spraying queens when they are in heat but can’t be bred yet.
-(Cats should only be bred every 10-12 months).
+(Cats should only be bred every 8-10 months but go into heat every 3 -4 weeks for 5-10 days at a time).
 You’ll spend hours cleaning this area each week.

 You can’t just house the queens and studs away from the family and ignore them.
 Not only is that cruel but stressed/unhappy cats are a lot more prone to diseases.
 You need to set lots of time aside every single day to interact and give love to all of the cats & kittens.

 You’re always on call.
 If you’re near a due date or have tiny kittens you can’t leave the house unattended.
 Vacations are impossible without tons of planning and having someone you 100% trust to follow routine and know what to do in an emergency.
 Weaning kittens are prone to weaning diarrhea which if not carefully monitored can quickly go bad.

 It’s a never ending learning experience.
 There is always more to learn and new challenges.